chrisrycx/DataBear/README.md

     * Compatible with most sensor output.
 * Extendible
     * User can integrate platform with new sensor and methods.

+### V2.2 Changes
+Changed API to better integrate with other projects.
+Added new environmental variables to make operation easier.

 ### V2.1 Changes
 Added support for bus type sensors (Modbus, SDI12) via a new